theLeialoha/mod-gradle-scripts/readme.md

 You need to set the `MOD_UPDATE_API_KEY` environment variable to be able to upload updates.

+You can change the mod upload url by changing `mod_update_url`.
+Defaults to `https://update.leialoha.dev/`.

 The Gradle plugin `mod-update` needs to applied before applying this script.